Skip to content

 ) -> Iterator[T]

-Distribution Behavior:
+Distribution behavior:

-• Standard Distribution (items >= replicas): Items are divided into roughly equal chunks, with the last replica receiving any remainder items.
+• Standard (len(items) >= total): Items are divided into equal-sized chunks; the last replica receives any remainder.

 PARAMETER DESCRIPTION